Master Class Series

 from masters of the craft, in an intimate setting

-Free and open to the public.
+The Master Class Series is free and open to the public.
 Reservations required: email@example.com

 2012 Master Classes included: